TakKyungHee/PianoChord/README.md

 ac_learn.py : learning for each second model
 test.py : for testing
 ## models
 It uses two models.
-First one makes piano 3 lines sheets from melody sheets. but it only makes sheets from non-empty measure of melody while many sheets have measures in which only accompaniments exist(melody measures are empty).
-Second one complements it by making sheets from the sheets first one made to complete sheets.
-It learn how to fill in the empty measures.
+The first model generates a three-line piano score from a melody-only sheet.
+However, it only generates measures that contain melody notes, whereas many real scores include measures that only have accompaniment (i.e., empty melody measures).
+The second model complements the first by taking those partially generated scores and filling in the empty measures, effectively learning how to complete the entire sheet.